nusenu/ansible-relayor/README.md

 --------------
 All variables mentioned here are optional.

+* `offline_masterkey_dir`
+   - default: ~/.tor/offlinemasterkeys
+   - Defines the location where on the ansible host relay keys (ed25519 and RSA) are stored.
+   - Within that folder there will be a subfolder for every tor instance named <IP>_<orport>
+   - This implies that every relay instance can be uniquely identified with IP_port across all your servers.

 * `tor_syslog` boolean
    - Set to True to enable logging to syslog.
 False by default.